 |Linalool||Analgesic, Antidepressant, Anti-Epileptic, Anti-Inflammatory, Antipsychotic, Anxiolytic, Sedative||Floral, Lavender|

 How Should CBD Be Made?

 When you make a CBD product it is not just as easy as adding CBD to a bottle or tin.
 High quality products are made in labs with strict quality control standards.
-A quality CBD manufacturer will work to ensure that both CBD and terpenes are present in the product and at the necessary concentrations, so you receive the full benefit of the product.
+A quality CBD manufacturer will work to ensure that CBD, cannabinoids, and terpenes are present in the product and at the necessary concentrations, so you receive the full benefit of the product.